amcginlay/k8s-primer/content/015_build_containers/_index.md

 We will take a different approach.
 We will first **produce** a simple app before containerizing it.
 Only once we are happy with the app in its container form will we **consume** it from Kubernetes.
-Hopefully this end to end approach can help to close some knowledge gaps that might be holding you back from embracing Kubernetes.
+Hopefully this end-to-end approach can help to close some knowledge gaps that might be holding you back from embracing Kubernetes.

 In this exercise you will do the following:
 1. Build a *simple* app and test it *locally* in the Cloud9 environment.